Jake McGuire: Bethlehem Steel

 McGuire made his professional debut on April 9, 2017, while on loan with the Union's United Soccer League affiliate Bethlehem Steel.
 McGuire played 90 minutes in a 2–0 win over FC Cincinnati.
 He established himself as the starting goalkeeper during his tenure with the Bethlehem Steel.
 He currently holds the club's record for career Saves, Shutouts, Wins, Minutes, and Games Played.

 Gefle IF

 On January 21, 2019, McGuire signed with Gefle IF as a free transfer competing in Division 1 Norra.
 He has appeared in 30 games collecting 7 clean sheets.

 Örebro SK

 After a successful season at Gefle IF in 2019, McGuire was offered a contract with Allsvenskan side, Örebro SK, for the 2020 season.

 North Carolina FC

 In March 2021, McGuire joined North Carolina FC in USL League One.

 Miami FC

 On January 26, 2022, McGuire joined USL Championship side Miami FC.

 North Carolina FC

 McGuire returned to North Carolina FC on in December 2023, ahead of the club's return to the USL Championship.

+Sporting JAX

+On January 22, 2026, USL Championship expansion club Sporting Club Jacksonville, commonly known as Sporting JAX, announced McGuire had joined their inaugural roster.